Process

 Wireframing is a highly collaborative process, with several milestones aimed at ensuring that all stakeholders agree on the structural direction of the designs.
 We maintain forward momentum with weekly meetings to review and refine wireframes.
 Weekly meetings also serve to keep stakeholders involved in the forward progress of the project.

 Where relevant, we make wireframes into clickable prototypes to demonstrate user interface and interaction.
-We use InVision for prototyping and to collect feedback on designs throughout the Design Process.
+We use Figma for prototyping and to collect feedback on designs throughout the Design Process.

 The visual design phase is the final step in the creative process.
 During this phase, Notebleu synthesizes the creative process into a bold, responsive, engaging website design.